 Seismic improvements were focused on creating conditions for safe egress in the event of seismic activity.
 Work included installing bracing in the roof, replacing skylights, and rebuilding one wall of the auditorium.

-ADA improvements improved access to the six cottages at MAC, which are used by PP&R for community arts classes and other programs.
+ADA improvements improved access to the six cottages at Multnomah Arts Center, which are used by PP&R for community arts classes and other programs.
 There are now smooth, newly paved ramps, handrails, and two additional reserved ADA parking spots.
 These improvements will better serve community members by ensuring access for all.

 - Summer 2017 - Winter 2017/18: Design Development

 - Winter 2017/18 - Spring 2018: Construction Documents

 - Summer 2018 - Winter 2018/19: Permitting and Bidding